ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Leave it as is (a policy set to inactive status has no effect on users)
 - [Edit a policy](#edit-a-policy)
 - [Remove a policy](#remove-a-policy)

+## Stop a policy application

+If, after you have started applying information barrier policies, you want to stop those policies from being applied, use the following procedure.
+Keep in mind that it will take approximately 30-35 minutes for the process to begin.

+1. To view the status of the most recent information barrier policy application, use the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet.

+    Syntax: `Get-InformationBarrierPoliciesApplicationStatus`

+    Note the application's GUID.

+2. Use the **Stop-InformationBarrierPoliciesApplication** cmdlet with an Identity parameter.

+    Syntax:  `Stop-InformationBarrierPoliciesApplication -Identity GUID`

+    Example: `InformationBarrierPoliciesApplication -Identity 46237888-12ca-42e3-a541-3fcb7b5231d1`

 ## Example: Contoso's departments, segments, and policies